ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

  - $\theta_{a}$ the angle made with the axis by the $\overline{PQ}$ segment, and
  - $\theta_{w}$ the angle made with the axis by the $\overline{QR}$ segment.

-The time it takes for light to tr
+The time it takes for light to travel